Coaches – Coach

 Parents – Support

-Swimming is a “delayed gratification” type of sport.
-It rewards kids who stick “with it” and those who put in the time and effort to improve.
+Swimming can best be described as a “delayed gratification” type of sport.
+It rewards kids who stick with it and put in the time and effort to improve.
 Sometimes it takes seasons, if not years, to make major changes and to see the rewards.
-In swimming you get what you work for, not what you wish for.
+In swimming you get what you work for not what you wish for.

-When swimmers age-up to 13 and older, they will be expected to become role models to the younger swimmers on the Team.
-They will be introduced to longer, harder practices and will need to make more of a commitment to the Team and sport in order to continue developing and improving.
-Technique is still a major aspect of training, as is reinforcing the good habits and “little” things that were taught as age groupers.
-Learning will continue with race strategy, more drills (as well as the same ones they learned as 8/Unders), how to swim longer sets, proper health and wellness, and commitment to the Team and sport will be stressed.
+When 14 year-old & over swimmers are promoted to the top training level the Piranhas offer, they will be expected to become role models to the younger swimmers on the Team.
+They will be introduced to longer, tougher practices and will need to make more of a commitment to the Team and sport in order to continue developing and improving.
+Technique is still a major aspect of training, as is reinforcing the good habits and the “little” things that were taught as age groupers.
+Learning will continue with race strategy, more drills (as well as the same ones they learned as 8/Unders), how to swim longer sets, proper health and wellness, and commitment to the Team and swimming will be stressed.

-Although our sport is measured in time, time is down the list in regards to measuring success for 12/unders and it gets only a little higher on the list for 13/overs.
-As a coaching staff we want all kids to improve and swim ‘fast” but we believe if you attend practice regularly, listen to coaches, pay attention to technique, and take care of the “little” things, faster times will come.
+Although our sport is measured in time, time is NOT #1 in regard to measuring success for swimmers.
+As a coaching staff we want all kids to improve and swim ‘fast’ but we believe if you attend practice regularly, listen to coaches, pay attention to technique and take care of the “little” things, faster times will come.
 Everyone at the swim meet wants to swim fast, but how many have prepared themselves to swim fast?
-Our overall goal is to get swimmers to enjoy swimming and keep them in the sport.
-We feel the best measure of success is if a swimmer is happy swimming.
+We feel the best measure of success is if a child is a happy swimmer.

 DRY LAND TRAINING